Fjällräven Polar

 Let’s start with the basics

 The base layer is designed to transport moisture away from the body.
-Wool is the ideal material as it keeps you warm even when damp.
+Wool is the ideal material as it keeps you warm warm best due to its natural ability to effectively trap air between your body and your clothing.

-The mid layer transports moisture away from the base layer while at the same time providing insulation, and the outer layer is a wind and water-resistant shell that keeps the cold out and the heat from the inner layers in.
+The mid layer transports moisture away from the base layer while at the same time providing insulation, and the The outer layer is a wind and water-resistant shell that keeps the cold out and your body heat in.
 It should also be designed to release extra heat through side zippers for better moisture management.

 Reinforcement layer